New CPI figures have shown inflation returning to the RBA’s target range for the first time since 2021.

 According to the ABS, the main contributors to slowing inflation were falls in electricity (-17.3 per cent) and automotive fuel (-6.7 per cent) prices.

-“The 2024-25 Commonwealth Energy Bill Relief Fund rebates in all states and territories and state government electricity rebates in Queensland, Western Australia and Tasmania led to a large fall in electricity prices this quarter,” Marquardt added.
+“The 2024–25 Commonwealth Energy Bill Relief Fund rebates in all states and territories and state government electricity rebates in Queensland, Western Australia and Tasmania led to a large fall in electricity prices this quarter,” Marquardt said.

 “Without the rebates, electricity prices would have increased 0.7 per cent this quarter.”

-As such, the Trimmed mean measure, which excludes significant price rises or falls, produced a slightly more modest result.
+As such, the trimmed mean measure, which excludes significant price rises or falls, produced a slightly more modest result.

 Trimmed mean annual inflation sat at 3.5 per cent during the September 2024 quarter, according to the ABS, down from 4.0 per cent in June.